Leaderboard

 3 points

-3. Snippets of the new set as the new duo was interviewed by Maurice's WCBS colleague Mary Calvi.
+Snippets of the new set as the new duo was interviewed by Maurice's WCBS colleague Mary Calvi.
 I'm not seeing Deborah Norville on there as often these days.
 I'm really hoping the set lighting will look as dim on CBS's cameras because this looks great.
 I love the diverse landscapes in the background.
 It makes the broadcast seem more nationally oriented, and not just New York City/East Coast centric.
 It reminds me of Good Morning America's intro from the early Gibson/Sawyer era.
-In this era of washed out HD, dark lighting and warm colors look good.
+In this era of washed out HD, dark lighting and warm colors look good.2 points

 2 points